Ruminant: Digestive system of ruminants

 Hofmann and Stewart divided ruminants into three major categories based on their feed type and feeding habits: concentrate selectors, intermediate types, and grass/roughage eaters, with the assumption that feeding habits in ruminants cause morphological differences in their digestive systems, including salivary glands, rumen size, and rumen papillae.
 However, Woodall found that there is little correlation between the fiber content of a ruminant's diet and morphological characteristics, meaning that the categorical divisions of ruminants by Hofmann and Stewart warrant further research.

 Also, some mammals are pseudoruminants, which have a three-compartment stomach instead of four like ruminants.
 The Hippopotamidae (comprising hippopotamuses) are well-known examples.
 Pseudoruminants, like traditional ruminants, are foregut fermentors and most ruminate or chew cud.
 However, their anatomy and method of digestion differs significantly from that of a four-chambered ruminant.

 Monogastric herbivores, such as rhinoceroses, horses, guinea pigs, and rabbits, are not ruminants, as they have a simple single-chambered stomach.
 Being hindgut fermenters, these animals ferment cellulose in an enlarged cecum.
 In smaller hindgut fermenters of the order Lagomorpha (rabbits, hares, and pikas), and Caviomorph rodents (Guinea pigs, capybaras, etc.), material from the cecum is formed into cecotropes, passed through the large intestine, expelled and subsequently reingested to absorb nutrients in the cecotropes.
+In contrast, colonic monogastrics such as humans and pigs possess a simple, single-chambered stomach but utilize hindgut fermentation as a supplementary metabolic pathway.
+Unlike specialized cecal fermenters, their microbial fermentation occurs primarily within a developed large intestine (colon) rather than an enlarged cecum, and they do not produce or reingest cecotropes.